When we assess suicide risk

 What to consider when making a plan

 When making a suicide risk management plan, we take into account the specific needs and circumstances of each tamaiti or rangatahi.
 We include te tamaiti or rangatahi and, where appropriate, supportive family/whānau caregivers and other professionals in our planning.
 Link any plans made to te tamaiti or rangatahi All About Me plan.
 We consider the following:

-- What needs to happen immediately to clarify the risk, seek information for further planning and reduce the immediate risk of self harm?
+- What do we need to do straight away to clarify the risk, seek information for further planning and reduce the immediate risk of self-harm?

-- Who else should be involved e.g. Towards Wellbeing, mental health services, alcohol and drug services, family/whānau, caregivers, other staff and other professionals?
+- Who else should be involved – Towards Wellbeing, mental health services, alcohol and drug services, family/whānau, caregivers, other staff and other professionals?